TDM - Tables Implementation

 • load_flow - populated with the load flow.

-Customized Table's Flows - Implementation Guidelines
+Customized Table Flows - Implementation Guidelines

 Extract Flow